Skip to content

 seller = person_record[seller_name];

-# Find the item in seller's inventory
+# Find item in seller's inventory

 item_to_buy = None;